-The Alsatian – Valcan, he had named him – leans his head into his master’s hand, whining happy as the prince kneels before his companion.
-My heart warms at the sight; the love and respect between them is heavy in the air.
+The Alsatian dog – Valcan, he had called him – leans his head into his master’s hand.
+He whines, worried, as the prince kneels before him.
+The prince lightly tugs on his large companion’s ears and presses his human brow to the dog’s.
+My heart warms at the sight; the bond they share is recognisable to my eyes.

 Please be safe, Aneria.
 My stomach turns, thinking of my own companion left amongst the slums of Agrabah.
-Please be curled up in your sheepskin bed, belly full, and dreaming peacefully.
+Please be curled up in your sheepskin bed.
+Safe.

-As they draw ever nearer to the tree from which I am hiding in, I fear my breathing too loud.
-I slap my hand over my nose and mouth in hopes it will help and shift deeper into the tree, moulding myself to its bark.
-I watch as Valcan tugs on the young prince’s robe, huffing and whining for a chance to play.
-His tails swings eagerly as his master’s ghost of a smile breaks through.
-He crouches low and flings his hands up.
-Valcan yelps in rejoice and jumps back, leaning down on his front legs and swinging his hindquarters from side to side.
+I watch as Valcan tugs on the young prince’s robe, huffing and whining.
+His tail swings eagerly as his master’s ghost of a smile breaks through.
+The prince crouches low and flings his hands up.
+Valcan yelps in rejoice and jumps back.
 It is very strange to see such a large dog playing like this.
-He has a young carefree heart, I suppose.
+He has a young heart, I suppose.

 Once he feels the drool has been whipped from his face, the young prince reaches forward to pet behind each of Valcan’s ears.
-“Thanks, boy.
+“Thanks, buddy.
 I needed that.”